The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5

 \subsection{The Fundamental Metallicity Relation (FMR)}

 In addition to the MZR it is known that galaxies also follow a similar relation between stellar mass, metallicity, and SFR \citep[the so-called ``fundamental metallicity relation'' or FMR, e.g.,][]{ellison08,laralopez10,mannucci10,andrews13,curti20}.
 This fundamental relation, specifically the anti-correlation between metallicity and SFR, has also been identified in analytical models and numerical simulations \citep{dave12,dayal13,lilly13,feldmann15,delucia20}.
 They support the idea of reducing the metal abundances in the ISM due to the infall of pristine/metal-poor gas, which is related to an increased star formation.
-This three-dimensional relation has been well studied out to $z=2-3$ \citep[e.g.,][]{steidel14,wuyts14,yabe14,zahid14,zahid14a,salim15,sanders15,guo16,onodera16,kashino17,cullen19,sanders21,henry21,topping21,korhonen-cuestas25}, however, no comprehensive studies at higher redshifts cover the full mass range of galaxies have been undertaken.
+This three-dimensional relation has been well studied out to $z=2-3$ \citep[e.g.,][]{steidel14,wuyts14,yabe14,zahid14,zahid14a,salim15,sanders15,guo16,onodera16,kashino17,cullen19,sanders21,henry21,topping21,korhonen-cuestas25}, however, no comprehensive studies at higher redshifts covering the full mass range of galaxies have been undertaken \citep[see recent compilation in][]{pollock26,stanton26}.
 Here we combine the massive ALPINE-CRISTAL-JWST sample with measurements at lower masses from the literature to test for the first time the universality of a FMR at $z\sim5$.

-The left panel in Figure~\ref{fig:fmr} shows that the FMR is already in place at $z\sim5$.
+The left panel in Figure~\ref{fig:fmr} shows that the $z\sim5$ data does roughly follow the expectations of an FMR, however with some scatter (discussed in Section~\ref{sec:fmrscatter}).
 Specifically, this figure shows our new measurements from the ALPINE-CRISTAL-JWST sample at $z\sim5$ together with data points from SDSS at $z\sim0$ \citep{abazajian09,alam15} and FMOS at $z\sim 1.6$ \citep{silverman15,kashino17}.
 The lines show the common {\it equilibrium} gas-regulator (``bathtub'') models from \citet{lilly13} \citep[see also][]{maier14,dekel14,feldmann15,onodera16} calibrated by \citet{kashino17} to the $z=0$ data from SDSS.
 In this model, the equilibrium metallicity depends on stellar mass and SFR as follows: